tobyforbes201/ECM-2434-Group-Software-Engineering-Project/README.md

 	pip install exif
 geopy library:
 	pip install geopy
+tensorflow library:
+	pip install tensorflow
+keras library:
+	pip install keras
+opencv library:
+	pip install opencv-python

-If you wish to host a dedicated server to run the web-app off of, you will also need a hosting service e.g. Google Cloud SDK
+If you wish to host a dedicated server to run the web-app off of, you will also need a hosting service e.g. Google Cloud SDK, Digital Ocean

 Running the Project:
 --------------------